 Slips, trips and falls

 In the utilities sector, lone working teams often work alone for extended periods of time at wastewater treatment plants or up high on power lines.
 They primarily face the risk of incapacitation or injury, due to slips, trips or falls.

 Safe Hub’s Worker Down feature uses in-built motion sensor technology to detect sudden impacts or changes in the handset’s orientation that may indicate an accident.

 For utilities lone workers enacting termination-of-service-notices, there are also risks of potential aggression or violence from non-compliant customers at these properties.

 A good choice for such workers is the SOS Fob; in an emergency, GPS Locate can pinpoint them and Red Alert can get them the help they need.

 Office or remote

-These devices are ideal for lone workers operating in hazardous areas or extreme conditions.
-Intrinsically safe devices limit the use of electrical and thermal energy to a level below that required to ignite a specific hazardous atmospheric mixture.
+Lone working utility engineers operating near combustible materials or in extreme conditions can use an intrinsically safe device.
+By limiting the use of electrical and thermal energy to a low level, they eliminate the risk of igniting hazardous atmospheric mixtures.
 At the same time, they’re top-of-the-range mobile phones, deploying GPS/GSM technology, and they provide excellent reception and coverage.
-Twig Protector Ex and Protector Ex Pro, and Ecom Smart-Ex® 01 support the full range of Safe Hub features.
+Twig Protector Ex and Protector Ex Pro support the full range of Safe Hub features.